JayWalker512/CryptoNoter/README.md

 2. Connection errors are commonly casused by iptables.
 Check your firewall settings
 3. CryptoNoter not generating hashes.
 Check your config.json setting
 4. Check the setting of nginx.conf, config.json, worker.js, processor.js & cryptonight-asmjs.min.js
-5. Please remember to change the domain url at demo.html to point to your own domain:
+5. Very Common Issue: Please remember to change the domain url at demo.html to point to your own domain:
 ```html
 <script src="https://%CHANGE TO YOUR DOMAIN%/processor.js"></script>
 ```